alicerunsonfedora/grids-apple/README.md

 - macOS Sequoia (15.0) or later
 - Xcode 16.2 or later

-Start by cloning this repository with `git clone`, then open the Grids.xcodeproj file on your Mac.
+Start by cloning this repository with `git clone`, then open the Grids.xcworkspace file on your Mac.
 Finally, select the "Grids" target and run the project.

 ## License